-joined the IBR in 2011 and serves as its Project Coordinator on the NIDA-funded "Seek, Test, and Treat" study.
+joined the IBR in 2011 and serves as its Project Coordinator on the NIDA-funded "Seek, Test, Treat, and Retain" study.
 She transferred to the DFW area from Alabama where she spent the first 18 years of her career in research and academia at the University of Alabama at Birmingham (UAB).
 Her background is in longitudinal research on chronic diseases including epilepsy, type 1 diabetes, and substance abuse in the homeless.
-She spent her last five years at UAB working with honors students and assisting in the development of the Science and Technology Honors Program, a new initiative to train students to become research scientists.
+She spent her last five years at UAB, prior to joinging the IBR, working with honors students and assisting in the development of the Science and Technology Honors Program, a new initiative to train students to become research scientists.